|

 dosage can be rather hit and miss, so you should be guided by your vet.

-which stimulates your cat to eat whilst ideally not making the cat agitated
+which stimulates your cat to eat whilst minimising the chance of side

 Plumb's Veterinary Drug Handbook mentions a dose